Lacrymology/states/shinken/doc/usage.rst

 - ``UP``
 - ``OK``

-Click ``IT problems`` to see notifications that only include something ralated to errors.
+Click ``IT problems`` to see notifications that only include something related to errors.

 With these error notifications that can be considered are ignored.
 Let